DrishtiShrrrma/huggingface-audio-course/unit5/README.md

 1. handles long-form audio samples, its robustness to input noise and ability to predict cased and punctuated transcriptions.
 2. Whisper is pre-trained on a vast quantity of labelled audio-transcription data, 680,000 hours to be precise - better results
+3.

+# Features that are Essential to Consider when Choosing a Speech Recognition Dataset

+1. Number of Hours

+- Size of the dataset.
+- Importance of diversity in speakers, domains, and speaking styles.

+2. Domain

+- Source of the data (e.g., audiobooks, podcasts, YouTube, financial meetings).
+- Matching the domain to the anticipated conditions at inference time.
+- Consideration of audio quality and style (e.g., background noise, formal vs. informal speech).

+3. Speaking Style

+- Narrated (read from a script) vs. Spontaneous (un-scripted, conversational speech).
+- Differences in articulation, errors, colloquialisms, repetitions, hesitations, and false-starts.

+4. Transcription Style

+- Presence or absence of punctuation and casing.
+- Requirements for fully formatted text vs. unformatted structure.
+- Potential need for pre-processing to remove punctuation or casing if not required.